Compulsed/lineagedb/README.md

 # Lineage DB

 Lineage DB is an educational MVCC database and has the following functionality:
-1. Supports ACID transactions (* with an exception to durability, * everything currently runs as serialization)
+1. Supports ACID transactions (* everything currently runs as serialization)
 1. Utilizes a WAL for performant writes / supports trimming the WAL
 1. Time travel; query the database at any given transaction id (* assuming the previous transactions are untrimmed)
 1. For any given item can look at all revisions (* assuming the previous transactions are untrimmed)
 1. Supports index based queries

 Current limitations:
 1. Does not support session based transactions, statements in a transaction must be sent all at once
-1. Transaction durability is not yet resilient to power failures (system does not yet use fsync)
 1. Does not support DDL statements, at the moment the system is limited to a single entity (Person)
 1. Database Multi-threading is limited to a single writer / multiple readers (via a Reader Writer database lock).
    1. This limits reading whilst writing, once correctly implemented MVCC should allow reads while there are writes